playbanq/WebWalletAPI/README.md

   - Transaction tokens must have an expiration date and receive a timestamp when they are created.
   - Transactions must be completed by the party that did not create the token before the expiration date.
   - If a transaction token expires, the initiator party will need to request a new token and start over.

+## WebWallet Modules
+The WebWallet specification is divided into modules that resemble the different pockets of a physical wallet intended for holding paper money, identification documents, cards and receipts, among others.

++ **Electronic Money**
+The main goal of a WebWallet is to be as easy to use as a physical wallet: put some money on it, and take some money out to make payments.
+However, since physical money cannot be literally put into a digital wallet, the funds added to a WebWallet must be reflected as an online balance.

+  _"Electronic money is a digital equivalent of cash, stored on an electronic device or remotely at a server."_ [_(European Comission on E-money)_](http://ec.europa.eu/internal_market/payments/emoney/index_en.htm).

+  The purpose of the Electronic Money module is to resemble the pocket of a physical wallet that is used for holding paper money, by implementing a digital stored value system whose balance reflects the available funds of a WebWallet that were added through prepaid recharges.

 ## API Overview